Supporting Early Dental Development

 Many children do not need braces until their adult teeth have come in.
 A dentist can assess your child’s development and discuss whether early braces may be helpful.

 A palate expander is an orthodontic device that gently widens the upper jaw over time.
 The upper jaw (also called the maxilla) is made up of two halves that don’t fully fuse until later in childhood.
-While the jaw is still developing, an expander applies gentle pressure to gradually move the two halves apart.
-This creates more space in the mouth and supports better alignment.
+While the jaw is still developing, an expander applies gentle pressure to move the two halves apart gradually.
+This may create additional space in the mouth and help support alignment.
 A palate expander may be used when:

 • The upper jaw is too narrow: